-- During the school year, we will be conducting in house assessments on all students, using diagnostic Reading and Math Assessment Tools. - As a result of these assessments, which will be given several times throughout the school year, teachers will identify students "On Track" (meaning that their performance is meeting expectations for students in that grade level,) or "Not On Track," (meaning that their performance is currently below expectations for the grade level they are in.) - Parents will be notified of your child's performance with a letter following the completion of assessments. - A Reading Improvement Monitoring Plan (RIMP) will be completed and updated throughout the school year for students "Not On Track" in Grades K-4. - State law requires the State Board of Education to annually increase the promotion score on Ohio's State Test for grade 3 English language arts until it reaches proficient for the 2024-2025 school year.
+- During the school year, we will be conducting in-house assessments on all students, using diagnostic Reading and Math Assessment Tools. - As a result of these assessments, which will be given several times throughout the school year, teachers will identify students "On Track" (meaning that their performance is meeting expectations for students in that grade level,) or "Not On Track," (meaning that their performance is currently below expectations for the grade level they are in.) - Parents will be notified of your child's performance with a letter following the completion of assessments.

+- A Reading Improvement Monitoring Plan (RIMP) will be completed and updated throughout the school year for students "Not On Track" in Grades K-4. - State law requires the State Board of Education to annually increase the promotion score on Ohio's State Test for grade 3 English language arts until it reaches proficient for the 2024-2025 school year.
 Accordingly, the State Board voted to raise the promotion score for Grade 3 English Language Arts to 690 for the 2023-2024 school year.
+(Scores for the 2024-2025 school year were not available as of July 2024.)
 Any student who scores 690 or higher on the English language arts scaled score will be eligible for promotion to fourth grade at the end of the 2023-2024 school year.
 Beginning in the 2023-2024 school year, a student's parent or guardian, in consultation with the student's reading teacher and principal, may request that a student be promoted to fourth grade regardless of the student's score on Ohio's State Test for grade 3 English language arts.
-Students promoted to fourth grade through this exemption must continue to receive intensive reading instruction until the student is able to read at grade level.
+Students promoted to fourth grade through this exemption must continue to receive high dosage intensive reading instruction.
 For students with identified disabilities, there are exemptions in the Third Grade Reading Guarantee policy.

 Report Cards for Gr.
-1-8
+4-8